 - Toll roads: Michigan does not have toll roads, though nearby states do.
 The topic has been considered by state transportation officials, who claim the toll-free highways are important to tourism, economic development, and commerce.

 - In case of an emergency: Dial 911.
 If an accident occurs, each motor vehicle operator should share names and addresses, registration numbers of cars involved, and driver’s license information.
 Contact the closest police department and file a police report—note that Michigan is a “No-Fault” insurance state, so drivers must look to their own insurance company for compensation from an accident, no matter who was at fault.

-- Michigan's Move Over law: If you see emergency, police, fire, or tow vehicles on the side of the road with their lights flashing, move over one lane if possible and reduce your speed to 10 miles/hour below the posted speed limit.
+- Michigan's Move Over Law: If you see emergency, police, fire, or tow vehicles on the side of the road with their lights flashing, move over one lane if possible and reduce your speed to 10 mph below the posted speed limit.